What Are the Best Career Choices for Recent College Grads?

 Engineering and Computer Science

-If you're interested in a computer science career, NACE reported that the average salary for this field was $59,084.
-Computer science positions also fill four of 2013's top ten careers, according to the U.S. News and World Report.
+If you're interested in a computer science career, NACE reported that the average salary for this field was $65,849.
+Computer science positions also fill three of 2015's top ten careers, according to U.S. News and World Report.

 Health Care and Medical Science